awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

       + **Apply**: Correct instance configurations that aren't compliant\.
       + **ReportOnly**: Don't correct instance configurations, but instead log all compliance data and report instances that aren't compliant\.

    1. **Status Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write MOF execution status information\.
 These status reports are singleton summaries of the most recent compliance run of an instance\.
-This means that the report is overwritten the next time the association executes MOF files\.
+This means that the report is overwritten the next time the association runs MOF files\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: us\-west\-2:MyMOFBucket\.
 If you are using a proxy for Amazon S3 endpoints in a specific region that does not include us\-east\-1, then you must prefix the bucket name with a region\.
 If the bucket name is not prefixed, it will automatically discover the bucket region using the us\-east\-1 endpoint\.